-If you have been forced to quit because of an on-the-job injury, you may have legal options.
+If you've been forced to quit because of an on-the-job injury, you should consider your legal options.
 The law treats a forced resignation just like a termination.
 So, if you were forced out for illegal reasons, you may have a wrongful termination claim.

 Unscrupulous employers may try to get rid of employees with on-the-job injuries for a variety of reasons.
 Perhaps the employer wants to avoid workers' compensation claims or doesn't want to be required to accommodate any work restrictions the employee might have.
 If the employee needs time off work to recover from a workplace injury, the employer might want to replace the employee permanently rather than holding the job open.